 Working through an AMSAT satellite with my "hand shack"

-I usually operate from my primary home QTH in Corunna, Ontario, Canada QTH (less than 2 miles from the US/Canadian border) as VA3KSF or VA3OB, I use a modest station that consists of a Yaesu Model FT-2000D HF/50 MHz transceiver with various amplifiers and tuners.
+I usually operate from my primary home QTH in Corunna, Ontario, Canada (less than 2 miles from the US/Canadian border) as VA3KSF or VA3OB.
+My station there consists of a Yaesu Model FT-2000D HF/50 MHz transceiver with various amplifiers and tuners.

-Alternatively, on cool days in the Spring, Summer and Fall, I can also operate from a compact, portable station set up in our home's 3-season sunroom.
-This station consists of a Yaesu FT-857D and an MFJ compact Intellituner running just 100 Watts or less.
+Alternatively, on cool days in the spring, summer and fall, I may also be operating from a compact, portable station set up in our home's 3-season sunroom.
+This station consists of a Yaesu FT-991A running just 100 Watts or less.

 I also use a ground-mounted Cushcraft Model AP-8A (with 28 buried radials) for the WARC Bands...particularly 30 Metres.
 All of these antennas can be manually switched between the home, sunroom and/or shed stations via a patch panel located in the shed.